-- In most occurrences of this term, it is best to translate "son" by the literal term in the language that is used to refer to a son. - When translating the term "Son of God," the project language's common term for "son" should be used. - When used to refer to a descendant rather than a direct son, the term "descendant" could be used, as in referring to Jesus as the "descendant of David" or in genealogies where sometimes "son" referred to a male descendant who was not an actual son. - Sometimes "sons" can be translated as "children," when both males and females are being referred to.
-For example, "sons of God" could be translated as "children of God" since this expression also includes girls and women. - The figurative expression "son of" could also be translated as "someone who has the characteristics of" or "someone who is like" or "someone who has" or "someone who acts like."
+- In most occurrences of this term, it is best to translate "son" by the literal term in the language that is used to refer to a son. - When translating the term "Son of God," the project language's common term for "son" should be used. - Sometimes "sons" can be translated as "children," when both males and females are being referred to.
+For example, "sons of God" could be translated as "children of God" since this expression also includes girls and women.